ar6841/Inverting-Pendulum-using-Reinforcement-Learning/README.md

 # Inverting-Pendulum-using-Reinforcement-Learning

-Simulation of pendulum trying to balance itself in an inverted position
+Simulation of pendulum trying to balance itself in an inverted position using Q-learning and an epsilon greedy policy.

+## Simulation setup

+The pendulum is in a configuration as shown below:

 ![image](https://user-images.githubusercontent.com/96152967/216853308-3bdda7c6-c78b-41cf-922a-e5c636c7ded1.png)

+Let the state vector of the pendulum $ x $ be given by:

 $$
 x=\left(\begin{array}{l}